How to do Content Marketing Right

 Ahhh, CRM in GSuite - I understand that.

-Show your readers from the content perspective that you are a legitimate company which is capable of solving their problem in the most effective and smooth manner.
+Show your readers from the content perspective that you are a legitimate company that is capable of solving their problem in the most effective and smooth manner.
 Show off your expertise by educating them through broad high-level topics.
 Let them discover themselves that you know your shit and are aware of the problems they are facing.
 This type of content is called top-of-the-funnel content (TOFU).

 I’m getting ahead of myself.
 This clandestine content funnel is represented by three stages: